lextudio/AvaloniaVSCode/README.md

     dotnet new install Avalonia.Templates

-Finally open the MyApp folder in the VS Code, open any axaml file to activate the extension and code completion.
+Finally open the MyApp folder in the VS Code, open any AXAML file to activate the extension and code completion.

-> NOTE: You must build the project to enable code completion for now.
+> NOTE: You must build the project once to enable code completion.

 ### Enable Previewer